HOUSTON TECHNOLOGY CENTER STAFF

 Ruben Derderian is an accomplished corporate leader and entrepreneur with more than 35 years of executive-level business experience.
 His expertise in strategic planning, competitor analysis, and product development and launch give him a rich skill set with which to assist companies in all phases ranging from concept development, business plan development, funding, and sustainable profitable growth.

 At the Houston Technology Center, he serves as Director of International Acceleration working with international companies who wish to establish their technologies in the US Gulf Coast market.

 MIKE MUELLER // DIRECTOR, HTC WEST

-Prior to his work with HTC Mueller worked at Amoco and BP for 29 years, with asset assignments across most US lower 48 and Gulf of Mexico basins and extensive technology development work with worldwide applications.
+Prior to his work with HTC, Mueller worked at Amoco and BP for 29 years, with asset assignments across most US lower 48 and Gulf of Mexico basins and extensive technology development work with worldwide applications.
 These included significant experiences in the North Sea, Mediterranean, Caspian, North Africa, Australia and Trinidad.
 His roles included managerial leadership in worldwide technology development and application.
-Mueller also worked in the startup world with executive roles at MicroSeismic, Inc, helping triple sales and introducing engineering product lines.
-Throughout his career Mueller has made extensive professional society contributions in the geophysical and petroleum engineering areas, along with numerous technical and media oriented publications.
+Mueller also worked in the startup world with executive roles at MicroSeismic, Inc. introducing microseismic based engineering product lines to the market.
+Throughout his career Mueller has made extensive professional society contributions in the geophysical and petroleum engineering areas, along with numerous technical and media publications.